 In the same 20-year month S&P 500 chart there are two bear market signals and one bull market signal.
 In each case, the signal was accurate as the market moved significantly in the direction as indicated.
 The RSI crossover tends to be a lagging signal in some cases, though it also seems to have very few false signs.
 This makes the RSI crossover a valued tool when used in conjunction with other market trending indicators.

 Application of the RSI Indicator

 At Trading Online Markets, we use the RSI indicator as a sign of a change in the trend and as a buy or sell signal.
 All three features (overbought oversold, divergence, and crossover) of the RSI provide quality signals of a change in the trend.

 It is always a good idea to employ other indicators to compliment the signals given by the RSI indicator.
-At Trading Online Markets LLC, we also employ several technical indicators including the MACD and the Slow Stochastic.
+At Trading Online Markets LLC and Peregrine Advisors LLC. we also employ several technical indicators including the MACD and the Slow Stochastic.
 In addition, we might include other technical indicators when conditions warrant.

 Assuming the period for the RSI calculation is 14 then the calculation is performed as follows:

 Average Loss = ((previous average loss) x 13 – current loss) / 14

 First Average Loss = total of Losses during pas 14 period / 14